Akita (dog breed): American history

-The Japanese Akita and American Akita began to diverge in type during the post-World War II era due to America and Europe preserving the akitas that fell out of favour with the Japanese, particularly the Dewa-types and dogs with the signature black mask or pinto marking.
-American Akitas are typically considered mixed by Japanese breeders (and not true Akitas by the Japanese standard) however, their phenotype predates the Japanese akita by a few decades, thus being closer to pre-war akitas like Hachiko.
+The Japanese Akita and American Akita began to diverge in type post-World War II due to America and Europe preserving the Akitas that fell out of favour in Japan, particularly the Dewa-types and dogs with the signature black mask or pinto marking.
+American Akitas are typically considered mixed by Japanese breeders (and not true Akitas by the Japanese standard).
+However, their phenotype predates the Japanese Akita by a few decades, and they are closer to pre-war Akitas like Hachiko.

 Helen Keller is credited with bringing the Akita to America after being given two Akitas by the Japanese government in 1938.
 By 1939, a breed standard was established, and dog shows began to be held, but this development was interrupted by World War II.
-During this time, US servicemen serving as part of the occupation force in Japan first came into contact with the Akita, the breed so impressed them that many service members chose to bring an Akita back home with them upon completion of their tour.
+During this time, US servicemen serving as part of the occupation force in Japan first came into contact with the Akita.
+The breed so impressed them that many service members chose to bring an Akita back home with them upon completion of their tour.

 Although both types derive from common ancestry, marked differences are seen between the two.
 American Akitas generally are heavier boned and larger, with a more bear-like head, whereas Japanese Akitas tend to be lighter and more finely featured with a fox-like head.
 Additionally, while American Akitas are acceptable in all colors, Japanese Akitas are only permitted to be red, white, or brindle.
 Additionally, American Akitas may be pinto and/or have black masks, unlike Japanese Akitas, where these are considered disqualifications and are not permitted in the breed standards.

 Recognized by the American Kennel Club in 1955, the Akita was placed in the Miscellaneous class.
 The AKC did not approve the Akita standard until 1972, and it was moved to the Working Dog class.
 As such, the Akita is a rather new breed in the United States.
 Foundation stock in America continued to be imported from Japan until 1974, when the AKC cut off registration to any further Japanese imports until 1992, when it recognized the Japan Kennel Club standards.
 This decision set the stage for the divergence in type between the American Akita and Japanese Akita Inu that is present today.

 Elsewhere in the world, one American Akita was first introduced to the UK in 1937.
 He was a Canadian import, owned by a Mrs. Jenson; the descendants of Mrs. Jenson live on today breeding American Akitas.
-The most widely known of these is Mr. Joseph Felton, an award-winning Akita breeder, but the breed was not itself widely known until the early 1980s.
+The most widely known of these is Joseph Felton, an award-winning Akita breeder, but the breed was not itself widely known until the early 1980s.
 The breed was introduced in Australia in 1982 with an American import and to New Zealand in 1986 with an import from the UK.